Skin feeling a bit worse for wear during the holidays? Here’s a few tips to help you stay on track for 2019.

-Drinking water is one of the best things you can do to improve skin health.
-Drinking at least 8 glasses per day aids in the body’s ability to flush toxins from the body.
+Drinking at least 8 glasses per day also aids in the body’s ability to flush toxins from the body.
 After a few too many holiday drinks your kidneys can have difficulty flushing out alcohol from your body, which means harmful toxins linger, affecting skin health.
 Drinking water aids the kidneys ability to regulate water levels, and helps return your body to a healthy and functioning level.

 With all the delicious holiday food going around, sometimes fruit and veges take a back seat to the Christmas ham.
 There are range of essential vitamins and minerals that are great for skin health found naturally in fruit and veges.
-But if you find you’re haven’t been eating quite like you should be, invest in a good multi-vitamin to make sure your skin is getting the essential ingredients it needs to succeed.
+If you find you haven’t been eating quite like you should be, invest in a good multi-vitamin to make sure your skin is getting the essential nutrients it needs.

-Dr. J. Matthew Knight of FAAD Knight Dermatology Institute sums it up as, "Makeup can trap environmental pollutants and free-radicals that can damage skin cells, including collagen, leading to premature skin aging."
+Dr. J. Matthew Knight of FAAD Knight Dermatology Institute notes that, "Makeup can trap environmental pollutants and free-radicals that can damage skin cells, including collagen, leading to premature skin aging."

-Be sure you give yourself a bit of extra time at the end of the night to remove all your makeup, even if you’re not completely sober!
+Be sure to take the time at the end of the night to remove all your makeup, even if you’re not completely sober.